-Can you REALLY be healthy at any size?
-Does weight REALLY not matter?
-In this blog post I'll give you a run-down of the incredibly popular health at every size (HAES) movement so that you can understand this completely new way of thinking about health & wellness.
+In this blog post, I’ll give you a run-down of the incredibly popular health at every size (HAES) movement, share some of the amazing research that is available (as well as why there are so many errors in previous health research), and give you actual ways to measure your own health.
+You’ll be excited to understand this completely new way of thinking about health & wellness.

 What Is Health At Every Size (HAES)?